 For specific information, links below offer detailed descriptions of the most common interventional radiology procedures performed at the S. Mark Taper Foundation Imaging Center:

-- Ablations - lung, liver or renal (kidney)
+- Ablations — lung, liver, renal (kidney) or spine

 - Fistulagram — dialysis